Did you know backlinks are still one of Google’s major ranking factors?

 Tactic #2: Build Relationships with Influencers

 Influencer marketing is one of the most valuable aspects of your link building campaign.
-Influencers have lots of authority online and a big following.
+There are so many tools and services for influencer marketing in today’s landscape that help make this possible Influencers have lots of authority online and a big following.
 They can bring you greater exposure, new followers, and help you build trust with your audiences.

 Now, there are numerous ways to find popular bloggers in your niche, but social media could be your great starting point.
 For example, Twitter and Instagram let you find your perfect prospects through simple hashtag searches.
 Moreover, you can even use the abovementioned Google’s search operators to find your major keywords and hashtags directly on Google (e.g. site:instagram.com + your keyword)

 You should also stay on top of relevant and trending conversations and use social media analytics data to gain an edge.
 For example, use social media monitoring tools that let you set a list of keywords to track your major keywords and influencers and let you know when someone mentions them on social.
 This is a great way to find bloggers talking about topics relevant to your niche and connect with them.
 You can also participate in their conversations in real-time to get yourself noticed and start building stronger relationships with them.

 Tactic #3: Use Google’s Reverse Image Search

 Google’s reverse image search can boost your link building efforts in multiple ways.

 First, it’s super-effective for all those sites that create and share quality visual content, such as graphs, infographics, charts, branded images, and so on.
 All you need to do is extract a link of the image and paste it into Google’s reverse image search and it will give you a list of the sites where that particular image was published.
 This is an opportunity for you to find sites that used your content without giving you credits and turn your unlinked mentions into awesome backlinks.